 3.1 Model comparison

-To compare the performance of machine learning and deep learning models in predicting m6A modification sites, models with three different classifiers were trained: machine learning algorithm SVM (Support Vector Machine), deep learning algorithm CNN (Convolutional Neural Network), and the combination of CNN and RNN algorithm (Recurrent Neural Networks, specifically, Bidirectional LSTM Network), were built.
+To compare the performance of machine learning and deep learning models in predicting m6A reader, models with six different classifiers were trained: machine learning algorithm including SVM (Support Vector Machine), RF (Random Forest), XGBoost and deep learning algorithm CNN (Convolutional Neural Network), and the combination of CNN and RNN algorithm (Recurrent Neural Networks, specifically, Bidirectional LSTM Network), were built.
 Six mammalian m6A reader binding site datasets were used to train models, namely, EIF3a, YTHDF1-3, YTHDC1 and YTHDC2.
-For SVM model, a commonly used transcript with size of 41bp was used and encoded by One-hot method.
+For tranditional machine learning model, a commonly used transcript with size of 41bp was used and encoded by One-hot method.
 For the two deep learning models, full transcripts and mature transcripts with the length of 1001bp were chosen and encoded by One-hot as well.
-The performance metrics for SVM, CNN, CNN+RNN model were summarized in Table 2.
+The performance metrics for six models were summarized in Table 2.
 The model with CNN classifier achieved better prediction performance (AUROC = 0.929, PRAUC = 0.939) compared with SVM model, with AUROC of 0.817 and PRAUC of 0.815.
-The combination of CNN and RNN classifiers achieved highest performance among the three models (AUROC = 0.942, PRAUC = 0.95).
+The combination of CNN and RNN classifiers achieved highest performance among the other models (AUROC = 0.942, PRAUC = 0.95).
 The AUROC for SVM model is respectively 12.06% and 13.27% lower than the CNN model and CNN + RNN model, which suggested that that deep learning algorithms are more powerful in characterizing m6A sites.

 Table 2: Performance metrics of EIF3A full transcripts were chosen to demonstrate the AUROC, PRAUC, MCC and Accuracy for CNN, SVM and CNN+RNN models.